-Wesleyan Impact Partners 11709 Boulder Lane, Suite 220 Austin, TX 78726 Date:

-APPLICATION TO PURCHASE A NOTE (Includes Required Information for IRS Form W-9)

-I enclose a check in full payment for the following indicated Note(s) in the principal amount of \$.

-MAKE ALL CHECKS PAYABLE TO: Wesleyan Impact Partners (Check one below)

-Description Investment Current Rates

-Flexible Investment Note \$ 1.40%

-One Year Term Note \$ 4.20%

-Two Year Term Note \$ 4.00%

-Three Year Term Note \$ 3.80%

-Four Year Term Note \$ 3.80%

-Five Year Term Note \$ 3.80%

-Interest rates shown are those in effect at April 1, 2022.
-Wesleyan Impact Partners (the "Issuer") may change the current interest rate payable on Flexible Investment Notes upon prior written notice to the holders of such Notes.
-The Issuer may also change the rate of interest on Notes to be sold in the future.

-Check one below:

-D Please send me interest payments semi-annually.

-D Please compound interest monthly.
+Wesleyan Impact Partners 11709 Boulder Lane, Suite 220 Austin, TX 78726 Date: ON TO PURCHASE A Need Information for IRS I enclose a check in full payment for \$ the following indicated No te(s) in the principal amount of MAKE ALL CHECKS PAYABLE TO: Wesleyan Impact Partne rs (Check one below) Description Investment Current Rates Flexible Investment NoteOne Year Term NoteTwo Year Term NoteThree Year Term NoteFour Year Term NoteFive Year Term Note \$ \$ \$ \$ \$ 1.40% 4.20% 4.00% 3.80% 3.80% Interest rates shown are those in effecting may change the current interest rate notice to the holders of such Notes.
+The sold in the future. payable on Flexible Inves tment Notes upon prior written Check one below: